authelia/authelia/README.md

 ### Basic Authentication
 Authelia allows you to customize the authentication method to use for each sub-domain.
-The supported methods are either "basic_auth" and "two_factor".
+The supported methods are either "single_factor" and "two_factor".
 Please see [config.template.yml] to see an example of configuration.

 ### Session management with Redis